alexroode/home-astro/src/content/pieces/laguna.md

 *Laguna* is an homage to a number of these moments throughout my adolescence and early adulthood.

-For its premiere in December 2023, I revised the piece with a new ending, a short cello cadenza, and a an embellished piano accompaniment.
+For its premiere in December 2023, I revised the piece with a new ending, a short cello cadenza, and an embellished piano accompaniment.